cloudposse/terraform-aws-components/modules/guardduty/README.md

 ### Deploy to Organization Management (root) Account

-Next, the component is deployed to the AWS Organization Management, a/k/a `root`, Account in order to set the AWS Organization Designated Admininstrator account.
+Next, the component is deployed to the AWS Organization Management, a/k/a `root`, Account in order to set the AWS Organization Designated Administrator account.

-Note that you must use the `SuperAdmin` permissions as we are deploying to the AWS Organization Managment account.
+Note that you must use the `SuperAdmin` permissions as we are deploying to the AWS Organization Management account.
 Since we are using the `SuperAdmin` user, it will already have access to the state bucket, so we set the `role_arn` of the backend config to null and set `var.privileged` to `true`.